OUR MISSION STATEMENT

-We believe in an environment of artistic imagination and innovation that reflects Shakespeare's legacy of illuminating the broad spectrum of human emotions.
-Our professional company seeks to celebrate classic texts for modern audiences.
+We believe in cultivating an environment of artistic imagination and creative excellence that reflects Shakespeare’s legacy of illuminating the broad spectrum of human emotions.
+Our professional company seeks to celebrate timeless texts for modern audiences.

-We believe in the value of artistic and intellectual growth through collaboration and mentorship.
-We seek to create moments for artists and audiences to explore Shakespeare's plays.
+We believe in the interconnected values of artistic and intellectual growth through.
+We seek to nurture new artists and audiences to deeply explore Shakespeare's plays.

 We are dedicated to being an engaged community partner.
-We believe artistic work is influenced and reflected of the surrounding community.
-It is important to be an active communicator in the conversation.
+We believe artistic work is influenced by and reflective of the surrounding community.
+We are dedicated to providing free professional theatre for Houston audiences.

-We believe the inclusion of diverse people, cultures, and ideas reflect our community and enriches our work on the stage.
-We are committed to diversity and accessibility throughout our organization, and we are dedicated a free festival.
+We believe the inclusion of diverse people, cultures, and ideas reflect the diversity of Houston itself and to enrich our work on the stage.
+We are committed to diversity and accessibility throughout our organization.

 We are committed to a strong ethic of accountability.
 Fiscal responsibility is necessary for the long-term success of the festival.